 With a watershed of 2,700 miles, the Mekong is the world’s 12th-longest river, and the 7th-longest in Asia.
 The river’s scale makes deciding what and not to see on its banks almost impossible — unless you have a little expert input, that is.

-At Emerald Waterways, we’re always happy to share insider info with our passengers, helping them uncover sights and experiences which they might otherwise be unaware of.
+At Emerald Waterways, we’re always happy to share insider info with our guests, helping them uncover sights and experiences which they might otherwise be unaware of.
 That’s why we’ve put our heads together to come up with four must-see sights on the Mekong that remain a secret to the ordinary traveller.

 So come on and join us, as we reveal the secret highlights of the Mekong River as curated by the Emerald Waterways team.